More About Provo River-Utah Lake

 Provo River Collage

 The Mitigation Commission’s program for this watershed is designed to mitigate for these impacts and provide for a more healthy future.
 An ecosystem approach is utilized to develop a comprehensive program for fish, wildlife and recreation mitigation and conservation.
-To facilitate planning for this program, the basin is subdivided into four units, which are highly interrelated from a management and ecosystem perspective.
+To facilitate this program, the basin is subdivided into four units, which are highly interrelated from a management and ecosystem perspective.
 The four areas are:

 • Lower Provo River (Utah Lake to Deer Creek Dam)